kenatiod/MUT/Understanding Machine Understanding.md

 **"You must unlearn what you have learned." ~ Jedi master Yoda**

 { Insert Illustration: Digital art of two scientists, a woman and a man, having a serious discussion in a futuristic AI lab with a humanoid robot.
 The scientists look concerned.
 The robot has a thoughtful expression.
-In the background, there is a whiteboard with complex equations and a brain diagram showing areas being erased. }
+In the background, there is a holographic whiteboard with complex equations and a brain diagram showing areas being erased. }

+_Alice unbuttons her lab coat and grasps the lapels as she turns and assumes an assertive stance in front of Bob._

 Alice: You know, Bob, as we're designing these evaluations for the MUTT, I think we need to pay special attention to the intentional forgetting component.
 It's not just about testing if Claude can forget information on command, but whether it truly understands what should be forgotten and why.

-Bob: Agreed.
+Bob: _wanting to be supportive_ Agreed.
 If we're claiming to assess understanding in a comprehensive way, we can't just punt on the reasoning behind intentional forgetting.
 That's a key part of how humans manage and curate their own knowledge.

-Alice: Agreed.
+Alice: Also agreed.
 So how do we go about probing that understanding in a meaningful way?
 We can't just give Claude a list of things to forget and see if it complies.
 We need to test its ability to make those determinations itself.

 Bob: Hmm.
 I'm thinking we could present Claude with a series of scenarios where some information should be forgotten - whether it's outdated facts, sensitive personal details, or irrelevant data cluttering up the knowledge base.
 Then we ask it to identify what should be purged and justify why.